dunesage/dunesage.github.io/README.md

 Then, I ran the model, achieving a test accuracy of 96.50% and a training accuracy of 99.47%.

-Plotted below is the confusion matrix when the model is run on the test data.
+Plotted below is the confusion matrix for the model:

 ![Confusion Matrix](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/confusion_matrix.png)
+#### Figure 2: Confusion Matrix

+And the ROC and Precision-Recall curves:

+#### Figure 3: ROC and Precision-Recall Curves

 ## Results

+Finally, I used my model to classify ships with seven of the provided scenes.
+This was included as a way to visualize the performance of the model as it is applied across a satellite image of a larger area.

+#### Figu

 ## Discussion